 To obtain a permit to sell food from home Nevada requires residents to register with their local health department and pay registration fees in some districts.
 However, no kitchen inspections or food safety training is required to register for a permit.

 If you're wondering can I sell food from my home in NY, the answer is yes.
 New York allows residents to sell food directly to consumers, as well as indirectly through stores and other retailers.
 This is a big change to their formerly restrictive laws.

 Texas does not require any permits or kitchen inspections in order to start a cottage food business.
 Selling food online in Texas is also permitted, however food must be delivered directly to the customers.
 All information on ingredients, allergens, product description, and other labeling requirements must also be made available online (besides your home address).

 Now that you're more familiar with cottage food laws, it's time to get started selling homemade food online!
 You can partner with an online website or an online food delivery app to help boost your sales and create an online presence in as little as a day.

 Some popular websites that are easy to manage and use include Shef, Etsy and Ebay, which both have a high number of online visitors, meaning you won't have to spend too much time on marketing.

-You can set up a free online store for your food business with Castiron today.
+You can set up an online store and website for your food business with Castiron today.
 Manage your orders, accept payments, automate marketing, and much more with Castiron.